teessider/EpicSandbox/README.md

-# EpicSandbox
+# Epic Sandbox
-Test Project for UE4 related adventures
+My sandbox for Unreal Engine related adventures!

+This test project aims to be synced for the latest release version of the engine.